-- 48. The claims in the '610 patent are directed at a unique computing solution that addresses a problem particular to computer networks enabling participants to compete "in a contest or game created around an individual event or series of events while it is aired on television."
-'610 patent, 1:49-51. - 49.
+- 49. Virtual Gaming is the owner by assignment of the '610 patent.
+The'610 patent is entitled "Interactive television system and methodology."
+The '610 patent issued on February 27, 2001, based on a patent application filed on September 29, 1997, and claims priority to a provisional application filed on January 5, 1996.
+A true and correct copy of the '610 patent is attached hereto as Exhibit B. - 50.
+The claims in the '610 patent are directed at a unique computing solution that addresses a problem particular to computer networks enabling participants to compete "in a contest or game created around an individual event or series of events while it is aired on television."
+'610 patent, 1:49-51. - 51.
 The technologies claimed in the '610 patent were aimed at solving problems specific to the internet.
 For example, the identified best mode of the '610 patent contemplates a system where: